PEP 751 – A file format to record Python dependencies for installation reproducibility

 Rationale

-The file format is designed to be human-readable.
+The file format proposed by this PEP is designed to be human-readable.
 This is so that the contents of the file can be audited by a human to make sure no undesired dependencies end up being included in the lock file.

 The file format is also designed to not require a resolver at install time.
-This greatly simplifies installers and thus reasoning about what would be installed when consuming a lock file.
+This greatly simplifies reasoning about what would be installed when consuming a lock file.
 It should also lead to faster installs which are much more frequent than creating a lock file.

 Specification